seanlaii/seanlaii/README.md

 # 👋 Hi, I'm Wei-Cheng

 Welcome to my GitHub!
-I am a software engineer and open-source contributor focusing on Cloud Native architecture, and AI infrastructure.
+I am a software engineer and open-source contributor focusing on Cloud Native ecosystem, and AI infrastructure.

 ---